AugustasV/zet/20230324163600/README.md

 # Pomodoro timer: Alternate Between Long and Short Study Sessions

+* Each hard session is reduced by 10 minutes as the study session progresses.
+* Frequent breaks ensure optimization of productivity and refreshment throughout.i

 ## Hard Session (90 minutes)

-* Each hard session is reduced by 10 minutes as the study session progresses.
-* Frequent breaks ensure optimization of productivity and refreshment throughout.

 - **Purpose:** Start your study day with a challenging, complex task that requires deep focus and cognitive energy.
 - **Details:** Dedicate 90 minutes to this task.
 During this period, concentrate your full attention on solving the problem or completing the project.
 Avoid distractions and interruptions to maintain your flow.